Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/Technial_note.rst

 Limitations
 =============
-While we have made every attempt to ensure the quality of the data and code in this repository, we do not provide any explicit or implicit guarantee that the datasets produced or methods provided here.
+While we have made every attempt to ensure the quality of the data and code in this repository, we do not provide any explicit or implicit guarantee of the datasets produced or methods provided here.
 We are aware of limitations of this work which are listed below:

 - We have made a series of assumptions during the data processing; these are discussed above.